clamsproject/app-fastpunct/README.md

 #### Running a server

-The following starts a Flask development server, without the option the application will run in a Gunicorn server.
+The following starts a Flask development server, without the --develop option the application will run in a Gunicorn server.

 ```
 $ python app.py --develop